Malignant Hypertension - Extremely High Blood Pressure

 Prognosis of Malignant Hypertension

-In summary, malignant hypertension carries a grave prognosis due to its potential for causing severe organ damage and life-threatening complications if not promptly treated.
-However, with timely intervention and comprehensive management, including blood pressure control and treatment of underlying risk factors, the prognosis can be significantly improved
+Malignant hypertension carries a grave prognosis due to its potential to cause severe organ damage and life-threatening complications if not promptly treated.
+However, with timely intervention and comprehensive management, including blood pressure control and treatment of underlying risk factors, the prognosis can be significantly improved.(alert-success)

 #buttons=(Accept !) #days=(30)